almond-sh/almond/docs/pages/install-multiple.md

 $ rm -f almond-scala-2.11
 ```

-`--id scala211` ensure this kernel is installed along side the former, in a directory
+`--id scala211` ensures this kernel is installed along side the former, in a directory
 with a different name.

 `--display-name "Scala (2.11)"` ensures users can differentiate both kernels, with the latter